MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

         [DscProperty(NotConfigurable)] attribute indicates the property is
         not configurable in DSC configuration.
-Properties marked this way are populated by the Get() method to report additional details about the resource when it is present.
+Properties marked this way are populated by the Get() method to report additional details about the Resource when it is present.
     #>
     [DscProperty(NotConfigurable)]
     [Reason[]] $Reasons